 - are appropriate to local conditions

 - use water efficiently

-- local communities can operate and maintain in the long term
+- ensure that local communities can operate and maintain the facilities in the long term

 - Globally, more than 785 million people do not have access to basic water services and 884 million people do not have safe water to drink.